Introduction

 $ sudo snap refresh <package_name> # Update specific snap package

-$ sudo snap remove <package_name> # Remove a snap
+$ sudo snap remove <package_name> # Remove a snapsystemctl

 Use: Controls systemd services